 When hurricanes threaten the Outer Banks, it is imperative that you adhere to the instructions of Seaside Vacations and local authorities.
 If/when time permits, each vacation rental guest will be notified as to what they should do.

-In the event of a hurricane, Seaside Vacations' advises all guests of the following:
+In the event of an Outer Banks hurricane, Seaside Vacations advises all guests of the following:

 - When a hurricane watch is issued, you should begin preparations for possible evacuation.
 Seaside Vacations will monitor the storm along with local authorities and the National Hurricane Center.
 When the probability of a hit to the Outer Banks becomes likely, Dare County will issue a MANDATORY EVACUATION.
 Evacuation is required whenever a mandatory evacuation is issued by Dare County officials.
 You should pack all belongings, including food, and evacuate immediately.
 Neither Seaside Vacations nor the vacation rental homeowner will be responsible for any items you may leave behind.

 - Upon leaving the Outer Banks, you may either stay inland at a hotel/motel or return home.
 Keep in mind that the first people to evacuate will get the closest hotel/motel rooms and avoid traffic congestion.
 The longer you wait, the further you'll have to travel to find accommodations.
 After the storm passes, you may call our office or local authorities to see if you can return.
 If so, we are glad to have you come back and enjoy the rest of your vacation.
-View our Hurricane Evacuation Tips page for more information about returning to the Outer Banks after a hurricane has passed.
+View our evacuation tips below for more information about returning to the Outer Banks after a hurricane has passed.

 - There will be NO REFUNDS OR CREDITS FOR HURRICANE EVACUATIONS.
 Whether you own property, run a business, or rent a vacation home on the Outer Banks, the threat of a hurricane is always present during certain months of the year, and we all assume this risk.
 Therefore, we suggest you consider Travel Insurance to secure your vacation investment and eliminate your financial risk.
 There will be no refunds of any kind for hurricane evacuations.
 According to the North Carolina Vacation Rental Act, in the event of a mandatory evacuation, “The tenant shall not be entitled to a refund if: i.e. prior to the Tenant taking possession of the property, the Tenant refused insurance offered by the landlord or real estate broker that would have compensated him or her for losses or damages resulting in loss of use of the property due to a mandatory evacuation order; or i.e. the Tenant purchased insurance offered by the landlord or real estate broker.”
 This means that no refunds will be given either by Seaside Vacations or the homeowner if you either buy or refuse to buy insurance.
 Please consider Travel Insurance, which will reimburse you for lost vacation time, to avoid this risk.